ayamohamedyoussef2/Superstore_dataset_python_project/README.md

 Power BI Dashboard

-Provides a high-level overview using:
+Provides a high-level overview using interactive filters to show:
-Total Sales
+Total Sales,
-Order Count
+Order Count,
-Profit Margin
+Profit Margin,
-Total Quantity
+Total Quantity,
-Sales and Profit by Subcategory
+Sales and Profit by Subcategory,
-Profit by Shipment Mode
+Profit by Shipment Mode,
-Interactive filters
-Top 5 Products by Revenue
+Top 5 Products by Revenue and
 sales per order by customer segment

 Key Outcome